finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Game-Play: Remove drawers and delete tokens

 ## Active Sprint
+- Game-Play: Pre-defined card zones/stacks
 - Game-Play: Combine Stacks when dropped on each other
 - Game-Play: Put Card on bottom of Stack when Stack is dropped on Card
+- Game-Play: Add restart button in Play Settings Menu
+- Game-Creation: Edit Button in Main Menu

 ## Backlog - 2023 Q3
-- Game-Play: Add restart button in Play Settings Menu
 - Game-Play: Label which player is moving cards
 - Game-Play: Support multiple card selection
 - Game-Play: Name-Plates indicating player seats